huhu2323/xpm/readme.md

 # Pre-requisites

-> **WARNING:** XPM assumes full control of your HOSTS file.
+> **WARNING:** XPM assumes full control of your HOSTS file if the **Create DNS Hosts Entry** option is checked.
 It will delete existing records.
 Proceed with caution.

 * .NET Framework 4.6.1
 * XAMPP